SMOLKEYS/bundles/README.md

 # Bundles

 Changes the names of text to something else cursed.
-As of v7 Pre-release 1, _online support_ has been added.
+As of **v7 Pre-release 1**, *online support* has been added.
 Now you can experience cursed text in a server or local multiplayer game! :D

 Download: